percona/pmm-doc/docs/use/dashboards/dashboard-node-summary.md

 Context switch is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point.
 This allows multiple processes to share a single CPU, and is an essential feature of a multitasking operating system.

-## Processes

-No description

-## Memory Utilization

-No description

-## Virtual Memory Utilization

-No description

-## Swap Space

-No description

 ## Swap Activity